-28% YoY

-Increase in all bots

-These particular threats thrived
+These particular threats thrived:

-32% YoY instances of malicious bots increased.
-20% YoY detected bots using automation tools like Selenium and Marionette increased.
-Key industries were highly impacted by fake traffic, including
+- Instances of malicious bots increased 32% YoY. - Detected bots using automation tools like Selenium and Marionette increased 20% YoY.

+Some industries that were highly impacted by fake traffic include:

 Bad actors preferred desktop user agents for enterprise attacks.
 When looking at all fake traffic, 71% originated from desktop versus 29% from mobile.